:focal(850x844:851x845):quality(75))

 The Amur tiger, which lives in the Amur River region between China and Siberia, is critically endangered.
 Only a few hundred Amur tigers still live in the wild.
 Humans are the biggest threat; they are widely hunted by poachers.
 In addition, the habitat is shrinking due to forest fires and logging.
 This is why European zoos have a management program to preserve this species and ensure a healthy population in the parks.

-Brand new residence
+2022 - Brand new enclosure

-Coffin training
+2024 - Coffin training

 Watch the first videos of the tiger cubs